Quantum density estimation with density matrices: Application to quantum anomaly detection: Quantum-classical density matrix density estimation (Q-DEMDE)

-The proposed DMKDE quantum circuit starts by initializing the first $n$ qubits with the state $\ket{\psi}_n$, see the notation in Sect. \ref{QAD:DMKDE circuit pure}, and the remaining $n$ qubits with the state $\ket{\lambda}_n=\sum_{i=0}^{d-1}\sqrt{\lambda_i}\ket{i}_n$, state that encodes the eigenvalues of $\rho$, see Fig. \ref{fig:QADFig1}.
-This operation can be performed thanks to amplitude encoding \cite{Mottonen2005}.
-We have that,
+The proposed Q-DMKDE quantum circuit starts by initializing the first $n$ qubits with the state $\ket{\psi}_n$, see the notation in Sect. \ref{QAD:DMKDE circuit pure}, and the remaining $m$ qubits with the state $\ket{\lambda}_m=\sum_{j=0}^{r-1}\sqrt{\lambda_j}\ket{j}_m$ that encodes the eigenvalues of $\rho$, see Fig. \ref{fig:QDE DMKDE circuit}.
+This operation can be carried out thanks to amplitude encoding \cite{shende2006synthesis, mottonen2005transformation}.
+We then have the complete state

-Next, we construct a unitary matrix $U^\dag_n$, see Eq. \ref{QAD:eq2}, whose first quadrant is composed of the unitary matrix $V^\dag$ and its fourth quadrant with the identity matrix $I_{2^n-d}$,
+Next, we build the unitary matrix $U^\dag_n$ in the first $n$ qubits, see Eq. \ref{QAD:eq2}, whose first quadrant is composed of the unitary matrix $V^\dag$ and its fourth quadrant with an identity matrix $I$ with rank $2^n-d$,

-this unitary matrix $U^\dag_n$ is applied to the first $n$ qubits in the form of an isometry \cite{Iten2016QuantumIsometries}.
+this unitary matrix $U^\dag_n$ is the conjugate transpose of $U_n$.
+Since the eigenvectors of $\rho$ correspond to the first $r$ columns of $U$, we can build $U_n$ as an isometry from $m$ to $n$ qubits \cite{Iten2016QuantumIsometries}, see Sect. \ref{QDE: Explanation Isometries}.
 We would have,

 We can write the state of the first $n$ qubits as, $U^\dag_n \ket{\psi}_n = \sum_{i=0}^{d-1}a_i\ket{i}_n$.
 Where,

 namely, $\abs{a_i}^2$ is the probability to measure $U^\dag_n \ket{\psi}_n$ in the canonical state $\ket{i}_n$.
 Therefore, the circuit leads,